tech-acs/chimera-docs/docs/developer/Building your dashboard/Creating indicators.md

 You can also add the indicator to one or more of the pages you have already created.

 The default state of indicators when they are created on the command line is to be in 'draft' mode.
 You can publish them so that they can become visible on the pages they are added to by using the status toggle button.

+If you choose to, you can also feature any indicator on the home page under its respective data source summary section.
+Featured indicators are indicated in the management list by a trophy icon.

 ## Implementing generated indicators
-There are three possible versions your generated indicator file might be in.
+There are two possible versions your generated indicator file might have.

 - **Empty**

-If you choose not to use indicator templates and also opt out of the inclusion of sample code during the generation, you will end up with the following file.
+If you choose opt out of the inclusion of working sample code during the generation, you will end up with the following file.

 ```php
 <?php